 The Development Charges Update Study, attached as Appendix A, calculates the updated proposed D.C. rates based on what they would have been in 2019.
-This is done since only some changes were incorporated into the 2019 approved background study, and therefore in order to accurately compare the impact of the changes the rates are prepared to match the timing of the original study.
+This is done since only some changes were incorporated into the 2019 approved background study, and therefore in order to hold all else even and isolate the impact of the changes the rates are prepared to match the timing of the original study.

 The proposed residential D.C.s for a single and semi-detached home are as follows.
 Those rates that are recalculated to reflect the above-noted changes are highlighted.
 This represents a 4.3% increase, mainly attributed to the removal of the mandatory 10% deduction on certain services (i.e. Parks and Recreation services, Library services).
 Note that the rates are represented in 2019 dollars to align with the date of the original background study.
 As indexing has occurred annually in accordance with the D.C.
-By-

-Law 19-094, this works out to an increase from the current rate of \$25,367 to \$26,459 in today's dollars.
+By-Law 19-094, this works out to an increase from the current rate of \$22,690 to \$23,666 in today's dollars.